djaffry/oeffis-paper/README.md

 - Intuitive UI, see time, stations with their lines and weather on a 7.5 inch E-ink screen
 - Config file for easier configuring without changing code
 - Citybike Wien API for CitybikeWien station data, written in Python3
-- ÖBB API for ÖBB countdown like train times, written in Python3
+- ÖBB API for getting the ETA of the upcoming ÖBB trains as a countdown in minutes, written in Python3
-- Wiener Linien API for countdown like bus, tram and metro times, written in Python3
+- Wiener Linien API for getting the ETA of upcoming busses, trams or metros as a countdown in minutes, written in Python3
 - yr.no API for weather data, written in Python3

 ## Hardware used